-Examine the current-carrying switch blades for any sign of discoloration due to overheating.
+□ Examine the current-carrying switch blades for any sign of discoloration due to overheating.

 Each bolted pressure switch blade assembly is pre-torqued and adjusted to the proper settings at the factory.
 Do not attempt to change the torque settings or replace individual parts of this assembly in the field.

 Should it ever become necessary to replace the blade assemblies, contact the nearest Toshiba representative.

-SWITCH HANDLE MECHANISM
+SWITCH HANDLE MECHANISM AND INTERLOCK

 The handle mechanism which operates the isolation switch is adjusted at the factory and under normal operation requires no further adjustment.
-Adjustment can be checked, however, as follows (Fig. 58):
+Adjustment can be checked, however, as follows (Fig. 56):

-- 1) Move handle to full OFF position. - Observe that isolation switch blades are in contact with the ground pads. - 3) If adjustment is required, loosen lock nut securing yoke on handle end of connecting rod.
+- 1) Move handle to full OFF position. - 2) Observe that isolation switch blades are in contact with the ground pads. - 3) If adjustment is required, loosen lock nut securing yoke on handle end of connecting rod.
 Remove pin which attaches yoke to handle drive lever.
 Turn yoke in required direction to achieve adjustment defined in step 2.
-Re-attach yoke and pin to drive lever and tighten yoke lock nut.